Here is all the Korca travel advice that you need. We’ve got a list of things to do in Korca, Albania, as well as the top Korca places to stay.

-The Best Places To See And Things To Do In Korca
+The Best Things To See And Things To Do In Korca

 This fantastic Korca landmark and impressive Orthodox church is located in the center of the city.
 The architecture clearly reminds you of the typical Orthodox Greek churches with rounded red-tiled cupolas and austere facades.

-The building is of quite recent construction, and it was built to replace the original Church of Saint George, which was demolished back in 1968 during the communist rule of Albania.
+The building is of relatively recent construction, and it was built to replace the original Church of Saint George, which was demolished back in 1968 during the communist rule of Albania.

-Strolling along the alleys of Korca Bazaar is one of the best things to do in Korca.
-Locally known as Pazari i Vjeter, this old Ottoman-style market was completely rebuilt back in 2014-2015.
+Strolling along the alleys of Korca Bazaar is one of the top things to do in Korce.
+Locally known as Pazari i Vjeter, this old Ottoman-style market was wholly rebuilt back in 2014-2015.

-The bazaar is certainly the place to go for your Albania souvenirs, but there is much more to it.
-If you are curious about the Balkan – and in particular, the Albanian – tradition of bars and cafés, then this is the right place to visit.
+The bazaar is undoubtedly the place to go for your Albania souvenirs, but there is much more to it.
+If you are curious about the Balkan – and in particular, the Albanian – tradition of bars and cafes, then this is the right place to visit.

 Pazari i Vjeter features dozens of small cafés and typical tavernas where locals sit to enjoy hours of coffee and conversation.
 The place gets even more alive in the early evenings when people of all ages, families, and groups of friends gather in the Bazaar area to share local food, coffee, or a glass of local beer.

-Korca is not just about its imposing Orthodox Cathedral, but it is also home to one of the oldest mosques in the country.
-This Albanian temple, Iliaz Bej Mirahorit Mosque, dates back to the fifteenth century.
+Korca is not just about its imposing Orthodox Cathedral; it is also home to one of the oldest mosques in the country.
+This Albanian temple, Iliaz Bej Mirahorit Mosque, dates back to the fifteenth century and is one of the best places to visit in Korca.
 It has a majestic elegance and is home to a famous stone clock tower, another local landmark in town.
 The complex also houses a Madrassa (place for religious studies).

 The newly built minaret replaces the original one, which was torn down back in the 1990s by the Communist regime.